 You should also check social media for ideas in your direct locale.
 If your city or town has a Twitter, Instagram, or Facebook account – it’s time to be actively checking it.
 Many are posting ways to help local businesses, and all are a way to rally for support.
 By checking out these pages regularly, you’ll be in the know of the best ways you can support specific businesses in your immediate surroundings.

 Most companies have an online presence.
 For instance, restaurants allow online bookings and menu options.
 Check their websites to see if there is merchandise that interests you.
 It could be a tote bag, mug, sweatshirt – any purchase will help support your regular establishments.

 Also, don’t assume all your favorite local joints are closed.
-Reach out and touch base to determine if they’re open.
-Fortunately, many places accept payments online or over the phone and most will bring your purchase to you curbside outside.
-Please remember, if you do shop in person, maintain strict social distancing guidelines and practice proper hygiene.
+Reach out and connect to determine if they’re open.
+Fortunately, many places accept payments online or over the phone, and most will bring your purchase to you curbside outside.
+Please remember, if you shop in person, maintain strict social distancing guidelines, and practice proper hygiene.

 4. Buy Gift Cards for Future Shopping

 Gift cards are a straightforward way of providing small businesses with revenue while maintaining social distance guidelines.
 While one should avoid public places and gatherings by altering their usual routines, buying gift cards for future use will help small businesses stay afloat.
 Fortunately, you can almost exclusively buy these certificates online from any retailer offering them.
 One can even purchase and email these cards to their loved ones to use later.
 It’ll not only brighten one’s day but also give them something to look forward to once this pandemic ends.

 Although restaurants and eatery places have temporarily paused dining room service, many are still open for delivery or takeout.
 Online food services are making deliveries to their customers at home and employees that are still in business.
 Most offer promotions and discounts such as free delivery and contact-free service.